bluline.gif (3534 bytes)

 Elizabeth Yarbrough

-1. Gohn/Coon Family Descendant Book (1680 - Present) - a privatized (dates & places of living people omitted) 13 Generation Descendant Book (PDF), with index and with notes, starting with Phillip Gohn - 888 pages plus index (Large file may take extra time to download)
+1. Gohn/Coon Family Descendant Book (1680 - Present) - a privatized (dates & places of living people omitted) 13 Generation Descendant Book (PDF), starting with Phillip Gohn - 708 pages plus index (Large file may take extra time to download)

-3. Adam Gohn Family Descendant Book (1710 - Present) a privatized (dates & places of living people omitted) Descendant Book (PDF), with notes and index, starting with Adam Gohn (son of Phillip Gohn) - 103 pages plus index.
+2. Hans Adam Gohn Family Descendant Book (1710 - Present) - a privatized (dates & places of living people omitted) 10 Generation Descendant Book (PDF), starting with Adam Gohn (son of Phillip Gohn) - 85 pages plus index.
 (This information is included with the Gohn/Coon report 1 above)

-4. Abraham Coon Family Descendant Book (1810 - Present) a privatized (dates & places of living people omitted) Descendant Book (PDF), with notes and index, starting with Abraham Gohn - 34 pages plus index.
+3. Abraham Coon Family Descendant Book (1810 - Present) - a privatized (dates & places of living people omitted) 7 Generation Descendant Book (PDF), starting with Abraham Coon (GG Grandson of Phillip Gohn) - 41 pages plus index.
 (This information is included with the Gohn/Coon report 1 above)

 Several books have been published on the GOHN/GOAN/COON family.
-Below are portions of two books that can be used for research.
+Below are portions of 4 books that can be used for research.

 1. A Historical Sketch of the Gohn Family in Canada, by Lloyd B. Gohn (1909-1990).
 The book, published in 1989, outlines his research on the history of the Gohn family in Canada and their origin from the United States and Germany.
 (1st 7 pages - other pages will be added in the future)